grnet/agkyra/docs/design/algorithm.rst

 the new serial as decided by storing it in another special archive, 'DECISION'.
 Note that if an object has changed both in the local filesystem and in the Pithos object-store, then the latter is given higher priority, as it is considered the 'master' archive.)
-Finally, the syncer initiates the syncing in a new thread.
+Finally, the syncer enqueues the object for syncing.

 Syncing an object
 -----------------

-Syncing consists of several steps.
+Syncing is run in separate thread and consists of several steps.
 First, the client which operates the source archive must prepare the object for transfer ('stage' it).
 Then the target client pulls and applies the object to the target archive.
 The source object is unstaged and, if syncing has succeeded, the target client calls